ChristianHallerX/ChristianHallerX.github.io/index.md

 cover:  true
 ---

-*Website updates Oct 2020: Darkmode; Table of Contents in blog posts; Search function; Improved look*
+*Website updates Oct 2020: Hydejack 9 functionality; Darkmode/Lightmode switch; Table of Contents in blog posts; Search function; Improved look*

 Content talks!
 My website is about my work, my research, and what I am passionate about.

 I am looking to collaborate on open source projects!